 December 31

-2023 2022
+2024 2023

 Financial assets

-Financial assets at amortized cost (1) \$ 1,383,593 \$ 1,336,577
+Financial assets at amortized cost (1) \$ 1,439,518 \$ 1,383,593

 Financial liabilities

-Financial liabilities at amortized cost (2) 2,266,546 1,831,357
+Financial liabilities at amortized cost (2) 3,221,955 2,266,546

-- 1) The balances include financial assets measured at amortized cost, which comprise cash and cash equivalents, notes and accounts receivable, accounts receivable from related parties, other receivables (including related parties) (accounted as other current assets), and refundable deposits (accounted as other current assets and other non-current assets). - 2) The balances include financial liabilities measured at amortized cost, which comprise short-term borrowings, notes and accounts payable, accounts payable to related parties, other payables, other payables to related parties, long-term borrowings, long-term payables (accounted as other non-current liabilities) and deposits received (accounted as other non-current liabilities). - c.
+- 1) The balances include financial assets measured at amortized cost, which comprise cash and cash equivalents, notes and accounts receivable, accounts receivable from related parties, other receivables (accounted as other current assets), and refundable deposits (accounted as other current assets and other non-current assets). - 2) The balances include financial liabilities measured at amortized cost, which comprise short-term borrowings, notes and accounts payable, accounts payable to related parties, other payables, long-term borrowings, long-term payables (accounted as other non-current liabilities) and deposits received (accounted as other non-current liabilities).

+c.
 Financial risk management objectives and policies

-The Company's main objective of financial risk management is to manage the market risk related to operating activity including foreign currency risk, interest rate risk, credit risk and liquidity risk.
+The Company's main objective of financial risk management is to manage the market risk related to operating activities including foreign currency risk, interest rate risk, credit risk and liquidity risk.
 To reduce the potential and detrimental influence of market fluctuations on the Company's financial performance, the Company endeavors to identify, estimate and hedge the uncertainties of the market.